Black River Wild Forest

 Gull Lake Lean-to

-- Along Wolf Lake Landing Road - 9 sites.
-A camping permit from the local forest ranger is needed to use these sites - call 518-897-1300 for assistance.
+Nine designated tent sites along Wolf Lake Landing Road.
+A camping permit must be obtained from the local forest ranger to use these sites, 518-897-1300 for assistance.

-- An accessible camping site is located on Little Long Lake.
-This site is a "paddle-to" campsite which can be accessed through the car-top boat launch along Long Lake Road
+An accessible tent site is located on Long Lake can only be accessed via water from the accessible Long Lake Hand Launch.

 General information on paddling includes how-to and safety tips and links to rules & regulations